ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 Here is how to proceed:

 1\.
-Enable backup for the new vDC
+Enable backup for the new vDC.

 2\.
-Migrate the VM(s) from source vDC to destination vDC 3\.
+Migrate the VM(s) from source vDC to destination vDC.

+3\.
 Run the OVHcloud API to re-check the backup date:

 > [!api]